-- Self-neglect (when a person is unable and / or unwilling to care for themselves or allow others to do so)
+- Self-neglect is when a person is unable and / or unwilling to care for themselves or allow others to do so.

-- Modern Slavery (this can take many forms including but not limited to slavery, sexual exploitation, forced labour, domestic servitude)
+- Modern slavery can take many forms including, but not limited to, slavery, sexual exploitation, forced labour or domestic servitude.